 Pierre Bonnet, CTO of Orchestra Networks, argues that information systems are too opaque and not agile enough.
 He claims this is the main reason why "healthy" multinationals can collapse within months as they take on too much risk.
 He suggests that information systems be rated on how they manage master data, business rules and business processes.

 This article demonstrates how to build and orchestrate highly configurable and extensible yet light-weight embedded process flow using Aspect Oriented Programming (AOP) techniques.
 The current examples are based on Spring AOP and Aspect J, however other AOP techniques could be used to accomplish the same results.

 In this interview we talk with representatives of the BPMN 2.0 standardization effort from Oracle, IBM and SAP.
 Here they discuss the evolution of BPMN as well as how it relates to other efforts such as XPDL, WS-BPEL and BPEL4People.

-After a brief introduction on Cloud Computing, Matthieu Hug, CEO of RunMyProcess.com provides his insight on a new class of information systems: Multi-Enterprise Information Systems.
-He argues that they are poised to replace inflexible partner extranets.
+After a brief introduction on Cloud Computing, Matthieu Hug, CEO of RunMyProcess.com provides his insight on the architecture of Multi-Enterprise Information Systems.
+4

-In this article, Jim Webber, Savas Parastatidis and Ian Robinson show how to drive an application's flow through the use of hypermedia in a RESTful application, using the well-known example from Gregor Hohpe's "Starbucks does not use Two-Phase-Commit" to illustrate how the Web's concepts can be used for integration purposes.
+In this article, Jim Webber, Savas Parastatidis and Ian Robinson show how to drive an application's flow through the use of hypermedia in a RESTful application.
+16

 Applied SOA is a new book on Service Oriented Architecture written by 4 SOA practitioners that aims at making you successful with your SOA implementation.
 3